DreadSpaghetti/DnDCheatsheetTemplates/Classes/Fighter/Fighter Subclasses/Eldritch Knight Subclass (PHB)/Eldritch Knight Subclass Features Drag'n'Drop.md

 #### Cantrips
 You learn two cantrips of your choice from the wizard spell list.
 You learn an additional wizard cantrip of your choice at 10th level.

-#### Spell Slots
-The Eldritch Knight Spellcasting table shows how many spell slots you have to cast your wizard spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.

-For example, if you know the 1st-level spell Shield and have a 1st-level and a 2nd-level spell slot available, you can cast Shield using either slot.

 #### Spells Known of 1st Level and Higher
 You know three 1st-level wizard spells of your choice, two of which you must choose